-The statute of limitations refers to the amount of time an individual is allotted by the state to file a formal civil lawsuit.
-Under L.C.C. § 3492, plaintiffs must file most personal injury lawsuits within one year from the date of the incident.
+The statute of limitations refers to the amount of time the state gives an individual to file a formal civil lawsuit.
+Under CC Art.
+3492, plaintiffs must file most personal injury lawsuits within one year of the date of the incident.

-If the injured party is seeking workers’ compensation as a result of the incident, a different statute of limitations will apply.
+If the injured party is seeking workers’ compensation due to the incident, a different statute of limitations will apply.
 According to L.R.S.
-23 § 1301, injured individuals must report their damages to employers within one month of the incident to pursue a workers’ compensation claim.
-After this period, the claimant may be barred from workers’ comp benefits.
+23 § 1301, injured individuals must report their damages to employers within 30 days of the incident to pursue a workers’ compensation claim.
+After this period, the claimant may be barred from receiving workers’ comp benefits.

 The statute of limitations can also vary if the accident falls under maritime law.
-If the plaintiff must file a lawsuit in federal court under the Jones Act, for example, they generally have three years from the date of injury.
-An Opelousas attorney experienced with offshore accident claims could help victims identify the applicable statute of limitations and file the claim in a timely manner.
+If you must file a lawsuit in federal court under the Jones Act (46 U.S. Code § 30101), for example, you generally have three years from the date of injury to do so.
+An Opelousas attorney experienced with offshore accident claims could help you identify the applicable statute of limitations and file your claim promptly.

 An offshore injury could permanently affect your life.
 You could be facing serious physical and emotional trauma, as well as new financial burdens.
-A qualified Opelousas offshore accident lawyer could help you recover damages for these losses.
-Damages could include medical bills, pain and suffering, and lost wages
+An Opelousas offshore accident lawyer could help you recover damages for these losses.
+Damages could include medical bills, pain and suffering, and lost wages.

-By contacting seasoned legal counsel, you can learn about your options and gain advice from a supportive legal professional.
-Call today and schedule your first consultation.
+By contacting legal counsel, you can learn about your options and gain advice from a supportive legal professional.
+Call Laborde Earles Injury Lawyers today at (337) 777-7777 for your FREE consultation.